|

 detention eight months.
 He was released on the condition that he

+does not leave the country.
 Mikhail Chigir is being defended by his lawyer wife Yulia Chigir

 and the prominent human rights defender and leading member of the